-Nouse of Derson filing complaint

 Name of Person filing complaint

 Home Phone #

 Street Address -

 Fax number

 City, State, Zip

 Work Phone #

 Email -

 Cell Phone #

 Parent (if other than party filing complaint)

-Home Phone #
+Home Phone # •

-Street Address -
+Street Address

-Fax number
+Fax number -

 City, State, Zip

 Work Phone #

-Email -
+Email

-Cell Phone #
+Cell Phone # -

 Full Name of Child Date of Birth

 Current School

-What Individuals With Disabilities Act (IDEA) regulation(s) or Special Education Rule(s) do you feel have been violated?
+What Individuals With Disabilities Act (IDEA) regulation(s) or Special Education Rule you feel have been violated? (s) do

 Please describe the problem.
 Use additional pages if more space is needed.
+Trease desertoe the problem.
+Ose additional pages it more space is needed.
 Describe the solution or action you feel would resolve this problem.
 Use additional pages if more space is needed.
 When are you available to meet with System and/or school staff to share your concern and discuss mutually agreeable resolutions?

-Best Days \\\\\ Best times
+Best Days Best times

-Parent/guardian signature:
+Parent/guardian signature: Date

-Date